scaomath/kaggle-jane-street/README.md

 - [ ] Testing a past mean `fillna()`, fill the NaN using the mean only from prior day data, no intraday data.
 - [x] Using the `iter_env` simulator to test the impact of different threshold: 0.502 or 0.498 can be both better than 0.5?
 Need an explanation...
 - [ ] A table compiling what features will be using `ffill`, previous day mean, overall mean, etc.
+- [ ] Using rolling mean of previous days as input, working out a submission pipeline.
+- [ ] Implement a regularizer using the utility function.

 # EDA
 - Only 35%-40% of the samples have `action` being 1, depending on the CV split.